evilkim/gitlab-graphviz-mirror/README.md

 If you have a bug or believe something is not working as expected, please submit a [bug report](https://gitlab.com/graphviz/graphviz/issues).

-If you have a general question or are unsure how things work, these queries can also be posted in the [Graphviz Issues page](https://gitlab.com/graphviz/graphviz/issues).
+If you have a general question or are unsure how things work, these queries can be posted in the [Graphviz Forum](https://forum.graphviz.org/).

 John Ellson